 1961

-Mauldin’s first City Hall was built.
+Mauldin’s first City Hall is built.

 1969